zinzy/My-Digital-Garden/_notes/About.md

 - [[Hello|Say hello]].
 - [[Pay|Pay me]]

 Hey there, I'm Zinzy, welcome to my personal website.
+This page is about me.
 If you're interested in its design and technical details, read my [[Colophon]].

 The best way to get to know me better is be speaking with me or reading the things on this website.
 I come here to learn in public, change my mind, and nurture my interests.